 PAWA was able to support MJAsha on an exciting 2015 project to open a free coaching class for teenage girls within their Literacy Centre.
 The aim was to support poor girls within Bangladesh by providing the personal coaching necessary to complete National Certification.

 Starting in January, MJAsha offered coaching in Maths, Bangla, English, and Computing skills, supporting 24 girls in total.

 On top of this, a school sponsorship programme was also run for girls aged 13 and above, who were unable to attend school or struggling to stay in school.
-Sponsorship covered an initial uniform and shoe supplement, enrollment fee and monthly assistance.
+Sponsorship covered an initial uniform and shoe supplement, enrolment fee and monthly assistance.
 By donating £2,500, we were able to sponsor 15 girls bringing the total number of girls supported in Bangladesh to 39.
 A total of £5,255 was donated in 2015.